 FlexiHub

 Mac users can take advantage of the power of FlexiHub to share devices on their computers.
-As a cross-platform application, it’s not a problem to use the USB redirector on a Mac or MacBook.
-Here’s what you need to know to implement USB redirection on your Mac.
+As a cross-platform application, it’s not a problem to use the USB redirector on a macOS or MacBook.

 FlexiHub needs to be downloaded and installed on the machine which has a direct connection to the peripheral that will be shared.
 You also need to install it on any computers that will access the device remotely.